 Bitcoin is an open source protocol.
 Its core development is headed by Wladimir J. van der Laan, Gavin Andresen, Jeff Garzik, Gregory Maxwell, and Pieter Wuille.
-Among these five developers the code has seen others such as Peter Todd contribute to the Bitcoin code.
-Roughly 259 individuals have added to the the protocol and its core.
-Between them all and other voices over 7,400 commits have happened.
+Among these five developers, the code has seen others such as Peter Todd contribute to the Bitcoin code.
+Roughly 259 individuals have added to the protocol and its core.
+Between them, all and other voices over 7,400 commits have happened.

-“I am – in general – in favor of increasing the size blocks: as technology grows” — Pieter Wuille, Developer
+“I am – in general – in favor of increasing the size blocks: as technology grows,” emphasized Bitcoin developer Pieter Wuille, Developer

-Over the course of this discussion many in the community had a lot to say about Gavins proposal and his following blog posts.
+Over the course of this discussion, many in the community had a lot to say about Gavin’s proposal and his following blog posts.
 Blog posts which addressed certain arguments against his idea showed Andresen has been committed to this change.
-People like Peter Todd, Mike Hearn, and Andreas Antonopoulos had very strong opinions from the get go.
-Todd and others stating from the get go of Andresens proposal that not all the developers agreed with the increased block size.
-Arguments such as higher fees, and centralization are core issues with the increase.
-Positives of increasing the size include faster transaction times, and various scaling fixes.
+People like Peter Todd, Mike Hearn, and Andreas Antonopoulos had very strong opinions from the get-go.
+Todd and others explained that with Andresen’s proposal not all the developers agreed with increasing the block size.
+Arguments such as higher fees and centralization are core issues with the increase.
+Positives of increasing the size include faster transaction times and various scaling fixes.

 These debates have fueled many different Bitcoin clients appearing to the public.
 Such as Bitcoin XT run by developer Mike Hearn.
 Bitcoin XT acts as a test net for the Bitcoin core and is increasing its block size as we speak.
 Even Andresen has expressed the intentions of adoption in a SourceForge message saying Bitcoin Core users would be asked to adopt the new changes and then approach the miners.
 Mike Hearn currently leads and has full commit access to XT.